 Preparation of this accessibility statement

 This statement was prepared on 23rd September 2020.
-It was last reviewed on [first review date will be 23rd September 2021].
+It was last reviewed by Town Council staff on 10 March 2023.

 This website was last tested on 23rd December, 2022.
 The test was carried out by Aubergine.